philiphendry/blog/_posts/2010-08-19-profiling-unit-tests-in-visual-studio-2008.markdown

 slug: profiling-unit-tests-in-visual-studio-2008
 title: Profiling Unit Tests in Visual Studio 2008
 wordpress_id: 318
-categories:
+tags:
-- Code
+- code
-- Dev Tools
+- dev-tools
-- Visual Studio
+- visual-studio
 ---

 I had a particular set of tests that when run with a large test data set seemed to be taking a long time to run and so I wanted to check that it was simply the setup and teardown of the tests was taking the time and not the tests itself.